Disability Unite Festival

 🚕 Access-A-Ride

-Call Access-A-Ride reservations 1 to 2 days in advance, and share if you're going to “Disability Unite Festival in Central Park” (the exact address is 803 Terrace Dr, New York, NY 10021).
+Call Access-A-Ride reservations 1 to 2 days in advance, and share you're going to “Disability Unite Festival in Central Park” (the exact address is 803 Terrace Dr, New York, NY 10021).

 The number for reservations is 877-337-2017 and press prompt #2.